 When Should It Be Shared?

 Typically, people think of a will as a document that should be read after someone has died.
 Although the decision about when to share an ethical will is up to you, you may choose to provide a copy to your family members or loved ones during your lifetime.
 Even if you later make changes, it is easier for some people to convey deep feelings or complicated thoughts in writing.
 If your message contains information or thoughts that you would like to discuss with your family, feel free to give it to them during your lifetime.
-It may draw your family closer together and open up dialogue about important topics.
+It may draw your family closer together and open up a dialogue about important topics.
 Alternatively, some people prefer to wait until after they pass away to share their ethical will.
-Your choice will be influenced by your goals.
+Your goals will influence your choice.

 Where Should It Be Kept?

 If you decide to share your will with your family after you pass away, it should be kept with your legal papers, or its location should be mentioned in your other estate planning documents.
 We would be happy to retain a copy along with your will, trust, or other related documents.